OSVTAC/osv-results-reporter/README.md

 * The templates dir has named jinja templates

-* Run the program (which writes the output to the directory `_build`):
+* Run the program (you may need to replace `python` with `python3`):

 ```
-$ ./src/orr.py -h
+$ python src/orr -h
-$ ./src/orr.py -v --json sampledata/results.json --output-dir html
+$ python src/orr -v --json sampledata/results.json --output-dir html
 ```

+  The above writes the output to the directory `_build`.

 * Open `_build/html/index.html` in a browser.